April 27 Update:

 It lasted about two hours before reopening, but caused fresh disruption to already limited ops into OMDB/Dubai and OMDW/Al Maktoum.

-This comes just one day after the drone strike near OMDB, and shows how quickly the situation can change – even FIRs that are technically open can shut with little or no warning.
+This came just one day after the drone strike near OMDB, and showed how quickly the situation can change – even FIRs that are technically open can shut with little or no warning.

 March 16 – LLBG/Tel Aviv BizAv ban appears to ease